SugarAI-HQ/CopilotOne/sdks/js/README.md

 Before using this package, ensure you have the following:

 - An existing React application

-- Create copilot credentials from Sugar AI [Account](https://play.sugarcaneai.dev) or [Self Host](https://github.com/SugarAI-HQ/copilot-one/)
+- Create copilot credentials from  [Sugar AI](https://play.sugarcaneai.dev) or [Self Hosted](https://github.com/SugarAI-HQ/CopilotOne/tree/develop/apps/factory) Account

 ## Install
 You can install the `@sugar-ai/copilot-one-js` package via npm in your react project